cockroachlabs/open-sourced-interview-process/MarketingExercises.md

 ## **Title: Integrated Marketing - Portfolio Review**

-- **Overview:** The candidate will select a multi-asset campaign from their portfolio to review with the interviewer.
+- **Overview:** You will select a multi-asset campaign from their portfolio to review with the interviewer.
 These could be multiple assets from an event, ad/sponsored campaign, digital and print assets from a launch, etc. Some examples:
     - web page + booth + printed assets
     - Ads + email + webpage + printed content
     - Infographic + ads + guide
     - Please note: It is encouraged that you share a campaign that includes print, digital, and environmental.
 If you do not have an example of this, no problem.
 Bring what you would like to share the most.

 - **Part 1:** Review Work - Intgrated Marketing.
-The candidate will be prepared to explain the design decisions made building out multiple assets all connected to a single campaign.
+Be prepared to explain the design decisions made building out multiple assets all connected to a single campaign.
 The following are examples of questions asked in this section:
     - What was the goal of this project?
 What steps did you take to accomplish this goal?
     - Walk me through your creative process.
 What was your approach to the design process for this work?